 On June 20, 2005, the Company's Board of Directors authorized the repurchase of up to \$50 million of FactSet common stock.
 Repurchases will be made from time to time in the open market and privately negotiated transactions, subject to market conditions.
 No minimum number of shares to be repurchased has been fixed.
-There were no share repurchases under this program as of February 28, 2006.
+During the first nine months of fiscal 2006, the Company repurchased 115,400 shares at an average cost of \$43.77 per share under the program.
+At May 31, 2006, \$45 million remains authorized for future share repurchases.
+The remaining 63,974 shares repurchased during the first nine months of fiscal 2006 were repurchases of common stock owned by employees in the Employee Stock Ownership Plan, which was terminated on June 20, 2005.